 Senior Marketing Scientist

-Virginia has over 15 years marketing research experience, and has held senior research roles at BBC, TIME Inc, News International and Network Ten.
-She specialises in media research and advertising effectiveness, investigating how people use media and the effect this has on advertising effectiveness and media scheduling.
+Virginia has a background in media, having previously held senior research roles at the BBC, TIME Inc, News International and Network Ten.
+She specialises in research into advertising – investigating how people use media and the effect this has on advertising effectiveness.